agony-unleashed/agony-unleashed.github.io/recruitment/index.md

 has briefly dabbled at Sov-holding in Providence (while it was an -A- set up Fight Club back in 2010), and tried a bit of Faction Warfare.

-We are currently living in Thera.
+We are currently living in Thera which provides us with ready access to all of New Eden.
-This provides us with access one of the most volatile and active Nullsec regions in the game, as well as easy access to Providence.
-As usual, we're running frequent small gang roams through the neighborhood, but our members are also able to join other Coalition fleets and participate in the larger battles taking place throughout Catch.
-There are no mandatory ops to attend but there's almost always something going on!
+We can be regularly seen roaming around a number of nullsec regions and are not tied to the latest FOTM region to find content.
+Indeed, if you have a region in mind you'd like to visit for content, you can usually find your way there quite easily.

 ### The Agony Philosophy